 The first time I heard the term Spanish Fly, I had to be in single digits.
 It was the theme of one of my mother's favorite scenes from the 90s television classic The Golden Girls.
 According to an exasperated Dorothy, Spanish Fly is not, in fact, a fly.
 It's a beetle that is commonly used to an aphrodisiac.
 The scientific name for this little critter is Lytta vesicatoria and it is commonly found in the southern Mediterranean countries.

 I, like Rose Nyland before me, am still utterly perplexed by this name.
 I have no idea why beetle is referred to as a fly--possibly the unsexiest of all creatures.
 Or it somehow became to be known as singularly Spanish.
+But that’s not the point.
+An etymology lesson is not what we are here for today.

 While I've had little interaction with the critter or aphrodisiac here in Spain, I have had an inordinate amount of interactions with actual Spanish flies or moscas.
 With the advent of summer, they came out in full force.
 And here in Minorca, it took until December for them to fully disappear.